REXULTI is a prescription medicine used:

 - Problems with your metabolism such as:

 - Unusual and uncontrollable (compulsive) urges.
 Some people taking REXULTI have had strong unusual urges, to gamble and gambling that cannot be controlled (compulsive gambling).
 Other compulsive urges include sexual urges, shopping, and eating or binge eating.
-If you or your family members notice that you are having unusual strong urges, talk to your healthcare provider.
+If you or your family members notice that you are having new or unusual strong urges or behaviors, talk to your healthcare provider.

 - Low white blood cell count.
 Your healthcare provider may do blood tests during the first few months of treatment with REXULTI.

-- Decreased blood pressure (orthostatic hypotension).
-You may feel lightheaded or faint when you rise too quickly from a sitting or lying position.
+- Decreased blood pressure (orthostatic hypotension) and fainting.
+You may feel dizzy, lightheaded or pass out (faint) when you rise too quickly from a sitting or lying position.

 - Falls.
 REXULTI may make you sleepy or dizzy, may cause a decrease in your blood pressure when changing position (orthostatic hypotension), and can slow your thinking and motor skills which may lead to falls that can cause fractures or other injuries.

 - Problems controlling your body temperature so that you feel too warm.
 Do not become too hot or dehydrated during treatment with REXULTI.
 Do not exercise too much.
 In hot weather, stay inside in a cool place if possible.
 Stay out of the sun.
 Do not wear too much clothing or heavy clothing.
 Drink plenty of water.

 - Difficulty swallowing that can cause food or liquid to get into your lungs.